Ricin

 • If you have breathed a chemical, immediately move to fresh air.

-• If liquid chemical soaks clothes or skin, then take all clothes off right away.
-Contaminated clothes and other belongings (such as watches, jewelry and purses) should be placed somewhere away from other people (sealed in a double layer of plastic bags, if available).
-Call the local health department or emergency management agency to request advice on disposal.
+• If liquid chemical soaks your clothes or skin, then take all clothes off right away.
+Cut clothes off instead of pulling them over your head.
+Contaminated clothes and other belongings (such as watches, jewelry, and purses) should be placed somewhere away from other people (for example, sealed in a double layer of plastic bags, if available).
+Call your local health department or emergency management agency to request advice on disposal.

 • If you have been exposed to powder, remove contaminated clothing and wash exposed skin and hair with soap and water.